 Some Tips to Help Make Your Website ADA Friendly

-Perceivable means that the information and content is presented and available to everyone, including with persons with disabilities.
+Perceivable means that the information and content are presented and available to everyone, including persons with disabilities.

 Operable means that the website interface does not require interaction that persons with disabilities cannot perform.

 Understandable means that both the information and operation of the user interface must be readily understandable to everyone (make everything simple, provide clear instructions).

 Robust means that your website is accessible through a wide variety of user agents and technologies such as various screen readers and browsers.
 For example, you can’t just have an accessible website in Explorer, but not Chrome.